Quantum GraviElectro Dynamics: Yang--Mills--Utiyama Lagrangian

 and interaction vertices among gauge bosons and ghosts remain in the Lagrangian.
-The gauge fixing condition provides one constraint on four components of $\Aa^a$.
-Together with an on-shell (mass-less) condition, two dynamical degrees (transverse polarization) remain on a $SU(N)$ gauge boson.
+The gauge-fixing condition provides one constraint on four components of $\Aa^a$\!.
+Together with an on-shell (mass-less) condition, two dynamical degrees (transverse polarisation) remain on a $SU\!(\!N\!)$ gauge boson.

 Owing to definitions, we can confirm that the Lagrangian is BRST-invariant: